sai-educ/AI-Alphabet-for-Young-Readers/README.md

 ### Reporting Issues

-1. **Grid doesn’t show on Learn page**
-   - Please use Github's Issues to report issues and bugs.
+1. Please use Github's Issues to report issues and bugs.

 ---